Live Arts History

 - Through our robust education programs past and present, including free in-school workshops and after-school programs with partners such as the Boys and Girls Club, internships, the mentor/apprentice program, classes for youth and adults, innovative and inspiring summer camps, audience talk-backs, and the Readers Circle, the theater has lifted the level of knowledge and spirit of collaboration of over 21,000 Virginians.

-- 348 new pieces of theatre by local playwrights were premiered or work-shopped in our building (36 of which were full-length plays).
+- 348 new pieces of theater by local playwrights were premiered or work-shopped in our building (36 of which were full-length plays).

 - In the last season alone we engaged 679 artists in our productions, 599 participants in Foundry programs, and welcomed 294 new volunteers and an audience of 20,353.